 The process of applying to the Summer Fellowship Program for financial support begins after students receive the offer from the host organization.
 A completed application will include a copy of the offer letter detailing compensation (financial and in-kind) and the duration of employment.
 Students will also ask the host organization to complete an employer information form (see below).
 The completed form in conjunction with the students’ application essay (see below) should provide a complete picture of the summer internship position.

 Students are responsible for shepherding the application process and are expected to submit all components of the application including the employer information form.
-First-year students can begin submitting applications March 1st.
-Second-year students can begin submitting applications May 31st.
-Applications will be accepted on a rolling basis through June 15 or until funds are no longer available.
+Applications will be accepted on a rolling basis.

-Employers with Summer Fellows will be asked to provide feedback about the intern to the Social Enterprise Program at the end of the summer.
+Employers with Summer Fellows will be asked to provide feedback about the intern to the Tamer Center for Social Enterprise at the end of the summer.